 Mon – Fr : 08:00 – 17:00 Sa : 11:00 – 18:00

-Without a doubt, Frankfurt’s friendliest coffee.
+Without a doubt, Frankfurt’s friendliest coffee and some of the best coffee in Frankfurt.
 These guys always know what I’m having.
 (That’s a flat white.)
 The owner Sammy hails from Eritrea and has some of his friendly relatives working there too.
 He’s super supportive of the Frankfurt coffee scene and is genuinely a really down to earth guy.
 Attitude FREE zone.
 No wifi – just good coffee.